 distribute a portion of the surplus accrued to charitable

 Please read on to see how you can help.

-There are many ways you can choose to help bring Project Ojibwa
+There are many ways you can choose to help bring the Museum of

-to fruition.
-Your donations will be put to use immediately, and
+Naval History to fruition.
+Your donations will be put to use

-large or small they all move the project forward.
-Contributions
+immediately, and large or small they all move the project forward.

 of a financial contribution or perhaps a service or a skill that